JagCesar/iOS-blur/README.md

 Apple gave us some sample code at WWDC that can take an UIImage and add blur to it.
 It looks great, but isn't as cool as a view that adds blur to the views behind it in realtime.

 So after 3 and a half cups of coffee I came up with a brilliant and simple idea.
+It does, however, only work for iOS 7.

 ##Screenshot
 ![Screenshot](https://raw.github.com/JagCesar/iOS-blur/master/screenshot.png "Example of AMBlurView")